huggingface/blog/swift-coreml-llm.md

 ## Tasks Overview

-When I publish tweets showing [Falcon](https://twitter.com/pcuenq/status/1664605575882366980) or [Llama 2](https://twitter.com/pcuenq/status/1681404748904431616) running on my Mac, I get many questions from other developers asking how to convert those models to Core ML, because they want to use them in their apps as well.
+When I published tweets showing [Falcon](https://twitter.com/pcuenq/status/1664605575882366980) or [Llama 2](https://twitter.com/pcuenq/status/1681404748904431616) running on my Mac, I got many questions from other developers asking how to convert those models to Core ML, because they want to use them in their apps as well.
 Conversion is a crucial step, but it's just the first piece of the puzzle.
-The real reason I write those apps is to face the same problems that any other developer would, and identify areas where we can help.
+The real reason I write those apps is to face the same problems that any other developer would and identify areas where we can help.
 This is an outline of the rest of the post, where we cover some of the tasks involved and explain where (and where not) we have tools to help.

 - [Conversion to Core ML](#conversion-to-core-ml).
 We'll use Llama 2 as a real-life example.
 - [Optimization](#optimization) techniques to make your model (and app) run fast and consume as little memory as possible.
 This is an area that permeates across the project and there's no silver-bullet solution you can apply.